drgavinr/cc-by-data/propositions/README.md

 - many other army officers' account are likely to include horses and arms received on the Propositions.
 - parish loss accounts often mention Propositions contributions.
 Where possible, these could be compared with the official accounts of treasurers and commissaries.

+## Copyright

+Gavin Robinson holds copyright in this documentation.
+This right is waived under CC-BY.
+See readme files in directories at lower levels for copyright and licence information for each dataset.

 ## References

 [^1]: [British History Online: Acts and Ordinances, volume 1, pp. 6-9](https://www.british-history.ac.uk/no-series/acts-ordinances-interregnum/pp6-9).